NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

 	// if relation is opened in open relation table, return E_RELOPEN

-	// Call ba_renameAttribute method of Block Access Layer by passing appropriate arguments.
+	// Call renameAttribute method of Block Access Layer by passing appropriate arguments.

-	// return the value returned by the above ba_renameAttribute() call }
+	// return the value returned by the above renameAttribute() call }
 ```